hwgilbert16/scholarsome/README.md

 Scholarsome <a href="http://ipa-reader.xyz/?text=%CB%88sk%C3%A4l%C9%99rs(%C9%99)m%2F">(pronounced ˈskälərs(ə)m/)</a> is a web-based and open source studying system.
 Through the use of flashcards, among other core features, users can practice memorization of terms and definitions, along with keeping their data secure locally.

-While other services have begun to paywall core functionalities, Scholarsome intends to offer an equal alternative that does not compromise on feature sets.
+While other services have begun to paywall core functionalities, Scholarsome intends to offer an equal alternative that does not compromise on features.

+You can read more about our design philosophy <a href="https://github.com/hwgilbert16/scholarsome#design-philosophy">here.</a>

 ## Features